hydephp/hyde/README.md

 - The Hyde core is built with [Laravel Zero](https://laravel-zero.com/) which is based on [Laravel](https://laravel.com/)
 - The frontend is built with [TailwindCSS](https://tailwindcss.com/).
+- The dark mode switch is based on a component from [Flowbite](https://flowbite.com/docs/customize/dark-mode/)